Article

 In the first hour after publishing, you are not dealing with people who love or hate you — you are dealing with a strict technical laboratory.
 The algorithm gives your video 200 golden chances to present itself.
 If your opening is dull, your audio is unclear, or your idea is lost, the first 200 people will leave in silence — and the machine will close the door and place your video in the graveyard of fixed view counts.

-What happens in the first 30-60 minutes?
+What happens to a TikTok video in the first 30 to 60 minutes?

 The moment you tap "post," your video enters a silent processing phase that does not appear to users immediately.
 Behind the scenes, three things happen simultaneously: